 In the mid-1950’s, with the original debt paid, and with enrollment at a point where it had to be limited, plans were initiated for the long-dreamed-of-chapel.
-From an oratory in the log cabin to a small room now used as the media center to an area above the present science wing, the chapel, designed by Marguolo & Quick would grace the location originally planned for it in 1929.
+From an oratory in the log cabin to a small room later used as the media center to an area above the present auditorium, the chapel, designed by Marguolo & Quick, would grace the location originally planned for it in 1929.
 A flat roof on the east side of the building was awaiting the structure.

 In 1956, parents were asked for the first time to give money to the school beyond the annual tuition fee.
 They were invited to the school in small groups to be told by Mother McNally, the mistress general, and Mother Hellmuth, the treasurer, about the plans and needs.
 The two nuns gratefully remembered the father whose response to their presentation was, “Do you have pledge cards?”